 The authority will generally have the ability to terminate the contract for contractor default, including material or persistent breach and insolvency, subject to the contractor's right to rectify breaches that are capable of being rectified within a specific period.
 Authority termination rights are usually subject to the step-in rights of the project's senior lenders.

 In most cases (but not always) the authority is required to compensate the contractor on termination for a contractor default.
 This compensation is generally calculated by reference to the market value of the asset, through a re-tender to a new contractor where there is a liquid market, or by assessment of an independent expert where there is not.

-The contractor will be able to terminate the contract for authority default, which will generally be limited to non-payment, breaches that frustrate the services and non-permitted assignment (including breach of lock-in periods).
+The contractor will be able to terminate the contract for authority default, which will generally be limited to non-payment, breaches that frustrate the services and non-permitted assignment.
 The contractor will usually be fully compensated in these circumstances, including the repayment of project senior debt and equity returns.